Nelson C. and Gertrude A. Burch House

 The Nelson C. and Gertrude A. Burch House, (also known as the Smith House and Sandy House) is a historic house located at 115 West Atchison Street in Jefferson City, Cole County, Missouri.

 Description and history

-It was built in 1869, and is a two-story, Italianate style brick dwelling on a stone foundation.
+Built in 1869, the building is a two-story, Italianate style brick dwelling on a stone foundation.
 It has a front gable roof and segmentally arched windows.
 Also on the property is a contributing garage.

 It was listed on the National Register of Historic Places on January 8, 2003.